- How is acute myeloid leukemia treated?

 If treatment with arsenic trioxide achieves a remission, further courses of this drug may be given.
 An autologous stem cell transplant may also be an option.
 If a second remission is not achieved, treatment options may include an allogeneic stem cell transplant or taking part in a clinical trial.

-If further treatment or a clinical trial is not an option, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than attempting to cure the leukemia.
-This may be called palliative treatment or supportive care.
+If further treatment or a clinical trial is not an option, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than trying to cure the leukemia.
+This is called palliative treatment or supportive care.
 For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.

 As the leukemia grows in the bone marrow it may cause pain.
-It is important that you be as comfortable as possible.
-Treatments that may be helpful include radiation and appropriate pain-relieving medicines.
+It’s important that you be as comfortable as possible.
+Treatments that may be helpful include radiation therapy and appropriate pain-relieving medicines.
 If medicines such as aspirin and ibuprofen don’t help with the pain, stronger opioid medicines such as morphine are likely to be helpful.
+Some people may worry about taking stronger drugs for fear of being sleepy all the time or becoming addicted to them.
+But many people get very effective pain relief from these medicines without serious side effects.
+It’s very important to let your cancer care team know if you are having pain so that it can be treated.

 Other common symptoms from leukemia are low blood counts and fatigue.
 Medicines or blood transfusions may be needed to help correct these problems.
 Nausea and loss of appetite can be treated with medicines and high-calorie food supplements.
 Infections that occur may be treated with antibiotics.